SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Linear Algebra Package

 The Arnoldi iteration generalizes the power method by operating in a Krylov subspace of order $L$,

 generated by repeated applications of $H$ to the current approximation $\mathbf{v}_k$.
 Each iteration updates the state as a linear combination of these basis vectors,

 where the coefficients $\mathbf{v} = (v_0, \dots, v_{L-1})^T$ are obtained by solving the small generalized eigenvalue problem $ A \mathbf{v} = \lambda N \mathbf{v}$, with matrices $A$ and $N$ representing the projections of $H$ and the identity in the Krylov basis.
 This problem can be solved analytically and numerically, providing both a new estimate of the eigenvalue and eigenvector.
-The normalization matrix $N$ is relevant for the MPS implementation since the truncation error affects the orthogonality of the basis.
+The normalization matrix $N$ is relevant for the MPS implementation since the truncation error affects the orthogonality of the basis. \jj{For this reason we keep the generalized formulation rather than a plain Lanczos recurrence: under MPS truncation the Krylov vectors are not numerically orthonormal, so the overlap matrix $N$ cannot be assumed to be the identity.
+For a Hermitian $H$---the case handled by \texttt{arnoldi\_eigh}---this amounts to a truncation-robust Lanczos iteration that solves the generalized problem $A\mathbf{v}=\lambda N\mathbf{v}$ explicitly.}

 Note that for $L= 1$, this method is equivalent to the power method, and for $L=2$, to the gradient descent method.
 In general, increasing the number of Krylov vectors may accelerate convergence, but numerical rounding errors (and finite MPS precision) can lead to numerical instabilities and a bad conditioning of the $N$ matrix.
 For this reason, in \rtt{algorithms/arnoldi}{arnoldi\_eigh} the number of Krylov vectors is typically restricted to a user provided value and, when this size is reached or $N$ runs the risk to become ill-conditioned, the subspace can be explicitly restarted with the new approximation $\mathbf{v}_{k+1}$ as the starting point.
 Furthermore, optional memory factors may be included in the eigenvalue search to improve convergence \cite{Pollock2021}.